librescoot/meta-librescoot/recipes-graphics/weston-init/README.md

-# Weston Configuration for LibreScoot
+# Weston-Init Configuration for LibreScoot

-This directory contains modifications to the Weston Wayland compositor configuration to hide the desktop environment before ScootUI starts.
+This directory contains modifications to the Weston initialization to hide the desktop environment before ScootUI starts.

 ## Changes